Top 15 Benefits Of Total Quality Management (TQM)

 Recognition and Rewards

-Recognize and reward employees for their contributions to quality improvements.
-Recognition programs, incentives, and awards can motivate employees to continue striving for excellence.
+Recognise and reward employees for their contributions to quality improvements.
+Recognition programs, incentives, and awards can motivate employees to strive for excellence.
 For example, a pharmaceutical company might implement an annual awards program to honour teams that achieve significant quality improvements, fostering a culture of recognition and motivation.

 Review and Adjust